KurutoDenzeru/astro-portfolio/src/content/legal/privacy.md

 date: "10/14/2024"
 ---

-This Privacy Policy governs the manner in which [Your Company Name] collects, uses, maintains, and discloses information collected from users (each, a "User") of the [Your Website URL] website ("Site").
+This Privacy Policy governs the manner in which [Your Company Name] collects, uses, maintains, and discloses information collected from users (each, a "User") of the <https://kurtcalacday.vercel.app/> website ("Site").
 This privacy policy applies to the Site and all products and services offered by [Your Company Name].

 #### Personal identification information